Common Intimacy Issues And How To Deal With Them

 Dealing with a fear of intimacy requires more than an understanding of the disorder.
-This problem can make it difficult to form a relationship with a therapist,and this is essential for overcoming this issue.
+This problem can make it difficult to form a relationship with a therapist, which may be essential for overcoming this issue.
 The first step is to find a therapist or psychologist.
 Talk Therapy is one type of therapy that may be introduced.
 If the problem is more demanding, medications may be used to help calm the anxiety and make it easier to engage in talk therapy.

 Social Anxiety Disorder

 The best way to keep social anxiety disorder from affecting intimacy is to seek help for the anxiety problem.
 Those who suffer from social anxiety are more likely to suffer from fear of intimacy too.
-It is important to work through negative thoughts and emotions as they surface, avoidance is one of the main behaviors that stem from anxious thoughts about rejection or fear of vulnerability.
+It is important to work through negative thoughts and emotions as they surface.
+Avoidance is one of the main behaviors that stem from anxious thoughts about rejection or fear of vulnerability.

 The best way to deal with these anxious thoughts and emotions is to work to recognize them for what they are; they are based on fear not reality.
 A good therapist can help by talking through negative thoughts and emotions as they surface.

-Dealing with intimacy avoidance alone is no way to deal with the issue.
-Intimacy avoidance is all about being alone; it is important to find a therapist and work with them to learn about the symptoms and work toward changing the behavior itself.
+Intimacy avoidance defaults to isolation.
+It is important to find a therapist and work with them to learn about the symptoms and work toward changing the behavior itself.
 There are many therapies designed to address avoidance behaviors,and they are very successful.
 Finding the right therapist is the first step to facing intimacy avoidance and finding happiness.

 Negative Body Image And Intimacy

-It is important to recognize the difference between what the media portrays as sexy and what reality says is sexy.
-Keeping an intimate partner at a distance or ignoring their sexual advances can destroy a relationship, instead, talk about the thoughts and feelings.
+It can be difficult to enjoy intimacy with a negative body image.
+This may manifest in infrequent sex and unsatisfying sexual encounters.
+Intimate relationships can fall apart or never take off at all if a negative body image interferes.
+Keeping an intimate partner at a distance or ignoring their sexual advances can destroy a relationship.
+Instead, try to talk about the thoughts and feelings.
 Talking about how negative body image interferes with intimacy allows both partners to understand avoidance behaviors and find ways to overcome the problem.

 Sexual Performance Anxiety

 There are many things a doctor can do to help alleviate performance problems that are due to health-related issues.
-First, get an exam, find out where the real problem lies.
-There is no reason to stress and worry over performance problems, finding and addressing the underlying health issues will make all the difference in the world.
+First, get an exam, and find out where the real problem lies.
+There is no reason to stress and worry over performance problems; finding and addressing the underlying health issues will make all the difference in the world.